Become a Counselor in Indiana

 “Supervision” is shorthand for post-degree, directed experience in professional counseling under supervision in a work setting.
 Indiana requires LMHCs to complete 3,000 hours of post-degree supervision in at least 21 months.
 Supervision may be provided by an LMHC, a licensed or certified master’s- or doctoral-level psychiatrist, psychologist, clinical social worker, marriage and family therapist, or clinical nurse specialist in psychiatric or mental health nursing.

-LMHC licensure in Indiana requires a passing score on the National Clinical Mental Health Counselor Exam, which tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
-It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
+Licensure as a mental health counselor in Indiana requires a passing score on the National Clinical Mental Health Counselor Exam (NCMHCE), which tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
+An application to the Behavioral Health and Human Services Licensing Board is required before taking the required examination.
+The NCMHCE consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
 It is administered by the National Board for Certified Counselors.

 LMHCs in Indiana can expect to pay the following fees for their application, renewal, and examination: